Urology Care Foundation - Kidney Failure: Symptoms, Causes & Diagnosis

 Symptoms

-The symptoms of CKD are often quite mild; people may have significantly reduced kidney function and not be aware of it.
-The symptoms of kidney failure can differ based on how bad the kidney failure is, how quickly it is getting worse, and what is causing it.
+Many people may have significantly reduced kidney function and not be aware of it.
+The symptoms of kidney failure can differ based on how bad the kidney failure is, how quickly it is worsening and what is causing it.

-There are 2 main types of kidney (renal) failure: acute (sudden) and chronic (over time).
+There are two main types of kidney (renal) failure: acute (sudden) and chronic (over time).

 Acute Renal Failure – more commonly known today as “acute kidney injury”(AKI)